nafisahomehidauda/-NETWORKWALKS-NAFISAH-B083-WK1-PM1-CYBERSECURITY-LAB-SETUP/README.md

 Problem 3.
 BASIC/EXPERT MODE
 I couldn't find the Network option after clicking tools in virtualBox I found out it was running on the basic mode.
 After switching it to expert mode every other step worked fine.

+What I Learned
+Through this project, I learned how to create and configure a virtual environment for cybersecurity practice.

+The most important concepts I learned include:

+1. NAT vs NAT Network
+A standard NAT configuration and a NAT Network serve different purposes.

+A NAT Network allows multiple VMs connected to the same virtual network to communicate with one another while providing network address translation for external connectivity.

+This makes it useful for building a multi-machine cybersecurity laboratory.

+2. Virtual Machine Networking
+I learned how VirtualBox virtual network adapters connect virtual machines to different types of networks and how network configuration affects communication between machines.

+3. Static IP Configuration
+I learned how to configure and verify IPv4 addressing, subnet masks, gateways, and DNS settings in Kali Linux.

+4. VM Snapshots
+I learned that a clean snapshot should be created before performing risky or experimental activities.

+This provides a known-good recovery point for future cybersecurity exercises.

+5. Documentation
+I learned that documenting commands, configuration, screenshots, problems, and solutions is an important part of a professional cybersecurity project.